Santa Cruz Shakespeare 2020 Internships

-- Acting: 6 – 8 acting interns are accepted each season.
+- Acting: 5 – 8 acting interns are accepted each season.
 Our program provides acting interns the experience to work closely with professional artists and artisans to allow networking possibilities and to strengthen their craft with opportunities to perform in a repertory company.
 Acting interns are auditioned then cast in mainstage productions.
 Interns also rehearse and perform in the annual Fringe Show, a production dedicated to intern performance and design.
-Acting interns also participate in Master Classes taught by the season’s acting professionals on topics ranging from clowning to scene work, the business of acting to Shakespeare’s verse.
-PLEASE NOTE for the 2018 Season our last performance is on September 7, 2018 for our extended matinee week.
-If attending a college starting in early September, you are allowed to leave no earlier than September 3, 2018 and you will be cast in only one mainstage production versus two.
+Acting interns also participate in Master Classes taught by the season’s acting professionals on topics ranging from clowning to scene work, and the business of acting to Shakespeare’s verse.
+PLEASE NOTE that our 2020 Season extends into the first week of September for our Student Matinee Week (specific end date TBA).
+If attending a college starting in early September, please provide the start date when applying.

 - Stage Management: 3 – 4 interns will be accepted to work on the Mainstage and Fringe Show productions.
 Stage Management interns work directly with our Professional AEA Stage Managers and non-Equity ASMs.
 Each intern works on one specified production.
 Their duties will include, but are not limited to: